 It took a moment to recognize her when she crossed the lobby but it was my mother, wearing shorts, one of my faded Stanford T-shirts, and running shoes.
 One of those Aussie broad-brimmed hats, and a pair of sunglasses in her left hand and a smart bag over her right shoulder.
 “You look like a tourist, mother.
 All you need is a selfie-stick, a map, and a disoriented look and you’d look straight out of central casting.
 And I like the shirt.”

 I got a smile and a hug.

 Off we were to the Union Square subway station across the way and then after I double swiped my MetroCard we were heading to East 86th Street and Lexington Avenue.
 We were both quiet, feeling the car vibrate as we headed north and still quiet when we climbed the two flights to Lexington.
 Once there, I told her that we were going to the Park, three long-blocks.
 We got a couple of to-go sandwiches and water at a deli and I put them in my backpack and we headed west.
 She and I exchanged small talk as we walked and then as we entered the Park next to the Metropolitan Museum.
 We briefly sat on a low wall between the Museum and the Park Drive and ate the sandwiches.

 There was a particular place I wanted us to go and after we finished eating and I put the remnants in my backpack we turned south along the path.
 Walking next to one another holding hands—somewhere along the way I reached for her left hand but I don’t recall just where—the path opened to the Boat Pond, long an oasis for me, where I sat during long walks I took while in law school.
-There were families wandering about and children clamoring on the Alice in Wonderland statue to the left as we reached the pond, where model sailboats meandered about.
+Families were wandering about and children clamoring on the Alice in Wonderland statue to the left as we reached the pond, where model sailboats meandered about.
 But my special place was the life-sized Hans Christian Andersen sculpture west of the Pond.